1. What are Voluntary Commitments for the Ocean Conference?

 13. If we have already registered a voluntary commitment, is it possible to update it?

-Yes, you can log in to your voluntary commitment and update it.
-Any update made before 9 June 2017 will be included in the final conference report.
+Yes, you are encouraged to log in to your voluntary commitment and update it.

 - The official Conference website provides information on the criteria for a voluntary commitment.